Tmitchy/-SOC-Incident-Documentation/investigations/001-Malicious-FileScript-Download-Attempt-Alert.md

 **2. Initial Triage**
 First actions taken.
 What did I check first, and why that, before anything else?
-- Initially, I checked which destination `IP address/host` the source email address sent the mail to.
+- Initially, I checked which destination `IP address/host` the source email address sent the mail to; the IP belonged to a user named Austin in the letsdefend domain.
 After a successful identification, I pinpointed the compromised endpoint and promptly isolated it from the network to prevent any potential damage or unauthorized access.
 Following this, I delved into the endpoint security section to gather comprehensive information about the device, including its operating system, installed applications, and any recent activities that could indicate further security concerns.
 By quarantining the device, I aimed to safeguard the entire network from any additional attacks and mitigate the risk of lateral movement, which could allow threats to spread to other connected systems.

 <br>